US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 Can NZ residents buy IAU? ⌄

 Yes.
-IAU is available via Hatch, Stake, Sharesies (US market), and Interactive Brokers.
+IAU is available via Hatch, Stake, Sharesies (US market), Tiger Brokers and Interactive Brokers.
 As a commodity ETF with no distributions, the only NZ tax consideration is FIF (above NZ$50,000 cost basis): use the FDR method (5% × opening market value × marginal rate).
 Note FDR taxes the deemed return regardless of actual price movement — flat-gold years still cost 5% × MV in tax.

 IAU vs SIVR or AAAU — gold/silver alternatives? ⌄